GlowingInk/InkyMessage/README.md

 InkyMessage supports legacy format codes, e.g. `&l`, `&6`, `&a`, etc.
 Besides that, we also have a special format for the modern features like interactable chat components.
 It's very simple to follow: `&[My special text](key:value parameters)(otherkey:othervalue)`.
-Those are its possible tags:
+Those are its possible modifiers:
-## Tag formatting
+## Modifier formatting
 | Key                | Value                                                                                                                               | Parameter                | Effect                                    | Example                                                     |
 |--------------------|-------------------------------------------------------------------------------------------------------------------------------------|--------------------------|-------------------------------------------|-------------------------------------------------------------|
 | `hover`            | Only `text` ATM                                                                                                                     | Hover text               | Add hover effect to chat component        | `Stop. &[Hover time](hover:text What a meme)!`              |